Russia says Twitter is complying with demand to remove 'banned content'

-Russian state communications regulator Roskomnadzor said on Friday that U.S. social network Twitter (TWTR.N) had started complying with its demand to remove content banned in Russia.
+MOSCOW (Reuters) - Russian state communications regulator Roskomnadzor said on Friday that U.S. social network Twitter had started complying with its demand to remove content banned in Russia.

 It said Twitter had removed 60% of such content since Moscow slowed the speed of its service in March to press its demand.